 The following are the only acceptable forms of evidence to show you have been vaccinated or received a booster:

-- The signature or stamp of a physician or health practitioner on a form which shows the month, day and year the vaccine was administered OR
+- The signature or stamp of a physician or health practitioner on a form that shows the month, day, and year the vaccine was administered OR

 - An official immunization record generated from a state or local health authority OR